RbtsEvrwhr-Riley/CellSol/website/content/cellsol-design/technology-roadmap.md

 By using standard client software (web browsers, IRC clients) endpoint security becomes much easier to achieve, but eventually CellSol may need some bandwidth-preservation security implementations.
-Spam bots, redirect bots, and other denial of service attacks are effective given CellSol's low overall throughput, and low overhead software systems to prevent them will need to be designed as adoption increases, especially if we are to rely on the system during a social crisis such as the Black Lives Matter protests of 2020.
+Spam bots, redirect bots, and other denial of service attacks are effective given CellSol's low overall throughput, and low overhead software systems to prevent them will need to be designed as adoption increases, especially if we are to rely on the system during a social crisis such as the widespread American protests in 2020.